 In order to confirm registration, students must pay all tuition and fees by the appropriate due date, which is published in the Class Schedule Booklet.
 Students may access their account information or make payments through the Student Access System (www.jsu.edu), or through the In-Touch telephone system.
 Visa, MasterCard and Discover are accepted.
-Accounts may also be paid at the Bursar's Office, by mail (must be RECEIVED in the Bursar's Office by the due date), or at the JSU Visitor Center night depository.
+Accounts may also be paid at the Bursar's Office or by mail (must be RECEIVED in the Bursar's Office by the due date).